JamFox/quartz.jamfox.dev/content/Life, Psychology, Philosophy/Autism.md

 ## Being different

 Being significantly different from the crowd inherently by taking one out of unconsciousness almost by forcing them to question their differences.
-It can either bless by leading to an inherently weaker ego, or curse by creating a very strong identification with that which makes them different.  ([[The Power Of Now]])
+It can either bless by leading to an inherently weaker ego, or curse by creating a very strong identification with that which makes them different.  ([[The Power Of Now - enlightenment]])

 ## Masking